LM4Plan @ ICML 2026

 Short papers – up to 4 pages + unlimited references / appendices

-Please format submissions in ICML style.
 Authors submitting papers rejected from other conferences, please ensure you do your utmost to address the comments given by the reviewers.
-Please do not submit papers that are already accepted for the main ICML conference to the workshop.
+The workshop is a non-archival venue and will not have official proceedings.
+Workshop submissions can be subsequently or concurrently submitted to other venues.

 Program Committee